tony-hidson/LineUpCards/README.md

 # Welcome to OFFICIALGEAR.ca
-# Page Launching on January 1st, 2025
+# Page Launching on July, 2025